 Not so is true Christianity.
 Established upon the self-sacrifice of the Logos, true Christianity is not “the peace of a given place,” as Horia Roman Patapievici put it in Omul Recent.
 True Christianity builds itself heroically, against trends, against utopias, including its own utopias, against selfish drives, against the instinct of self-preservation, against conformism.
 Understanding that no systems—regardless of how convenient they may be, personally and socially—can guarantee a holistic and wholesome development of humankind, true Christianity adopts a critical attitude towards all social systems.
 Its vocation is not to canonise and worship a certain social, or political, formula or another, the right and the left.
 Its vocation is to consciously, deliberately, and wisely foster opportune and creative imbalances, moments of crisis, times for assessment.
 True Christianity defies any tendencies towards systemic mineralisation, refusing to grow complacent with the circular rhythms of stagnation.
-No wonder therefore that all who ever took Christianity seriously, not its facile and conformist versions, understood that they had to put on the yoke of a prophetic, or critical, attitude towards the social systems of their times, whether these were within or outside the ecclesial backyard.
+No wonder therefore that all who ever took Christianity seriously, not its facile and conformist versions, understood that they had to put on the yoke of a prophetic, or critical, attitude towards the social systems of their times, whether within or outside the ecclesial backyard.
 We call these people martyrs and confessors, but we do not grasp either their message or their legacy.